robotstreamer/rsandromeda/README.md

 		- playAudio: Enter the name of the audio file you want to play. (be sure to include the extension)

 ![example created commands](https://i.imgur.com/EdVcYYs.png)

+# How to set up !yt

+Add a browser source to your scene named "yt".
+The !yt command will target this.